2010 Income Limits for the Retirement Savings Contribution Credit

 It’s pretty abusive for the Roth… I think it more or less wipes out the taxes you’d have paid on the Roth; so it has the best benefits of both =)

-Disclaimer #2: By using this site, you explicitly agree to its Terms of Use and agree not to hold Simple Subjects, LLC or any of its members liable in any way for damages arising from decisions you make based on the information made available on this site.
-I am not a financial or investment advisor, and the information on this site is for informational and entertainment purposes only and does not constitute financial advice.
+Disclaimer: By using this site, you explicitly agree to its Terms of Use and agree not to hold Simple Subjects, LLC or any of its members liable in any way for damages arising from decisions you make based on the information made available on this site.
+The information on this site is for informational and entertainment purposes only and does not constitute financial advice.

-Copyright 2010 Simple Subjects, LLC - All rights reserved.
+Copyright 2023 Simple Subjects, LLC - All rights reserved.
+To be clear: This means that, aside from small quotations, the material on this site may not be republished elsewhere without my express permission.
 Terms of Use and Privacy Policy